1nonlyxtian/b-lists/README.md

 There you have it.
 You now have a list that is more beautiful and more elegant. :)

-NOTE: I have added a `test.html` file that you can use as a reference.
+NOTE: You can access a demo file of B-Lists [here](http://rawgit.com/1nonlyxtian/b-lists/master/test.html).
 If you have questions on the usage of B-Lists, you can email me at cfdasalla@outlook.com or message me on Twitter: [@1nOnlyXtian](http://twitter.com/1nonlyxtian).

 ## License